-Procedure: Using custom properties
+Procedure: Configuring a custom interaction property

-- 1. In Configuration Manager, open the required tenant folder and then open the Business Attributes folder.

-- 2. Create a new Business Attribute:

-- Name = InteractionCustomProperties

-- Display name = Interaction Custom Properties

-- Type = Custom
+- 1. Decide on an attached data key that will be the source of the content of the custom property. - 2.
+Create a new field directly in the interactions database. - 3.
+Create a new Business Attribute: - Name = InteractionCustomProperties - Display name = Interaction Custom Properties - Type = Custom